Svalorzen/CppCopyProposal/README.md

 Reasons
 -------

-- Scientific libraries where a vector of double has different behaviors depending on context have currently no simple way to indicate the semantic differences.
+- Scientific libraries where a type has different behaviors depending on context have currently no simple way to indicate the semantic differences.
 Since a `typedef` does not allow multiple overloads on new typedef types - since they are still the "old" type - they have to resort to imperfect techniques, such as copying, wrapping or inheriting the needed type.
+Examples: coordinates in a plane (rectangular, polar), vectors of double (probabilities, values).
 - Easier maintainability of code which is known to be the same, rather than being copy-pasted.
-- Searching for "`std::vector` inheritance" yields many results of users trying to maintain the original interface and functionality but add one or two methods.
-- Very often inheritance is misused in order to provide a copy-paste alternative.
+- Avoiding misuse of inheritance in order to provide a copy-paste alternative.
   This can result in very deep hierarchies of types which should really not have anything to do with each other.
+- Enabling users to use an existing and presumably correct type but partially extend it with context-specific methods.
+Examples: search for "`std::vector` inheritance" yields many results of users trying to maintain the original interface and functionality but add one or two methods.

 The functionality should have the following requirements: